 Marketing Ploy: See If You Can Spot Them in These 8 Examples

 Today’s customers are increasingly turning like the protagonist of The Truman Show.
-Every day, individuals are observed by a swarm of marketers who analyze their purchasing habits to devise even more devious and complex marketing tactics.
+Every day, individuals are observed by a swarm of marketers who analyse their purchasing habits to devise even more devious and complex marketing tactics.

 Business marketers employ a range of strategies and initiatives to communicate with customers and increase sales and brand exposure.